-The focus is on the Renewed Math Strategy.
-All of the following practices are expected to be evident for school based literacy work.
+The focus is on improved mathematics achievement.
+All of the following practices are expected to be evident for school based literacy work achievement.

-Educators implement effective instructional and assessment practices in response to individual student needs, supported by the leadership of the Principal.

-Delivery and implementation of professional learning is responsive and grounded in evidence based practice and research that focusses on continuous improvement of teaching and learning.
+Educators implement effective differentiated instructional and assessment practices in response to individual student needs, supported by the leadership of the Principal.
+Multi-disciplinary school based teams will implement responsive, evidence based practice and research that focusses on transforming teaching, learning and well-being.
 Schools will be supported by system and principal leadership so that educators will effectively differentiate and accommodate instruction and assessment to meet needs identified in student profiles.